Eventonomy

 Setting: magic_link (feature flag) Default: On

 Enables the magic-link flow for guest RSVPs.
-When on, guests who RSVP receive a private, expiring URL that lets them view or change their RSVP without a WordPress account.
+When on, guests who RSVP receive a private URL that lets them view or change their RSVP without a WordPress account.
+The link is valid for 7 days; after that it stops working and the guest has to request a fresh one.
+Developers can change the lifetime with the evnm_magic_link_ttl filter.

 If you disable this, guests can still RSVP but they have no way to manage or cancel their registration after submitting.